 Rank #3: Fixed Income / Bonds

 As interest rates have been going down over the past 30 years, bond prices have continued to go up.
 With the 10-year yield (risk free rate) at roughly 0.7%, it’s hard to see interest rates declining much further.
-That said, long term interest rates can stay low for a long time.
+That said, long term interest rates can stay low for a long time and can head to 0%.
 Just look at Japanese interest rates, which are negative (inflation is higher than nominal interest rate).

 Bonds provide a terrific defensive allocation to an investment portfolio, especially during times of uncertainty like during the coronavirus pandemic.
 If you hold a government bond until maturity, you will get all your coupon payments and principal back.
 But just like stocks, there are plenty of different types of bond investments to choose from.